kaantekiner/customWordlistGenerator/README.md

 ```
 wordList.txt
 ```
-You can intercept process while it building your wordlist, it will stop the operation there, but your list will no be deleated.
+You can intercept process while it building your wordlist, it will stop the operation there, but your list will no be deleted.

 Usage commands;